TIME TO GET IN SHAPE

 As warm weather arrives, most of us start wearing lighter clothes that leave our bodies exposed in all their lumpy, wintery glory.
 Gym workouts and personal trainers are great for getting back into shape, but they can put a strain on your budget.
 Fortunately, you don't need to hit the gym to tone your body.
-Using a few simple techniques, you can sculpt your muscles for free, leaving you chiseled and ready for the beach.
+Using a few simple techniques, you can sculpt muscles for free, leaving you chiseled and ready for the beach.

 This move targets those pudgy love handles.
 A side plank may look easy, but it really gets your abdominal muscles working.
 The idea is to get your body perfectly in line horizontally while using the side of one foot and one forearm for support.
 Once in position, hold it for 30 seconds, then rest for 30 seconds and repeat.
 For an extra challenge, try straightening the arm that is not supporting the body.
 Do 10 reps at least three times a week.

 This fitness move combines a push-up with a jump to work the whole body.
-Start with one push-up, then jump your feet up to your hands while still facing down.
+Start with one push-up, then jump your feet forward to your hands while still facing down.
 Raise your hands above your head and jump up, then squat down and jump back into push-up position.
 Burpees can be quite difficult, especially at first, but just 10 of these a day should show results quickly.

 This classic exercise is hard but produces good results.
 Even with access to state-of-the-art equipment, many personal trainers recommend simple push-ups.
-If you want to tone arms, shoulders, and back, all while engaging the abs, add this is move to your routine.
+If you want to tone arms, shoulders, and back, all while engaging the abs, add this is move to the routine.
 Try three sets of 12 reps, five times a week.

 Running is an excellent cardio workout that targets the buttocks and legs.
 Running outside provides a better view than running in a gym, and some people find that setting their own pace encourages greater speed and distance.
 If you have creaky knees or ankles, try running on grass or on a track that has some cushioning.